johnjacobkenny/vehicle-rental-admin/README.md

 # Vehicle Rental Admin App
 This project is an admin tool to manage vehicle rentals for a start-up company.
-The users using this system are the admin employees of the startup who take requests from customers and enter it into the system.
+The users using this system are the employees of the start-up who take requests from customers and enter it into the system.
 The types of vehicles available for rent include bicycle, bike, car, and boat.

 ## Functional requirements
 Employees should be able to,